yogev0110/BFS_Simulator/README.md

 # BFS_Simulator
-Simulete a run of BFS in a random maze or custom maze using Java, JavaFX, SceneBuilder
+Simulate a run of BFS in a random maze or custom maze using Java, JavaFX, SceneBuilder Preffered width, heigth and size
 Made by @yogev0110 and @hencohen8198